thoas/go-funk/README.rst

 If you want a similarity gorm_ will always be slower than sqlx_ (which is very low level btw) and will uses more allocs.

-You must not think ``go-funk`` as a replacement when you are deadling with performance in your codebase.
+You must not think generic helpers of ``go-funk`` as a replacement when you are deadling with performance in your codebase, you should use typesafe implementations.

 Contributing
 ------------